 Duck Donuts (100 Siena Drive)

 Stop 5: Better Maid Donuts

 What would you do for a doughnut?
 Wait on a dark sidewalk at 5:30 a.m?
-That might be what’s required to get your hands on the elusive, but delicious doughnuts from Better Maid.
-Baking in the West End of the city, everyone who tries these doughnuts claims they are some of the best in the city.
+That might be what’s required to get your hands on the elusive doughnuts from Better Maid.
+Everyone who tries these doughnuts claims they are some of the best in the city.

 Better Maid Donuts (1178 Steuben Street)

 Stop 6: Just Good Donuts